January 13, 2023

 Lastly, get feedback and employee input into what would make wellness testing more effective and meaningful to them.

-At Wolfe Powerful Hiring and Retention Solutions, we appreciate the value your employees bring to the table.
+At Wolfe, we appreciate the value your employees bring to the table.
 As such, we partner with organizations like yours to create wellness testing solutions that impact your employees the most.

 Wolfe Inc. is here to help employers and medical providers combat the fentanyl overdose epidemic by offering the most comprehensive employment drug testing services available.
 Our Team of employment toxicology testing experts are here to assist your practice, company or school system with any questions you might have!